By: Brendan Campbell, MD, MPH, J. Leslie Knod, MD, and Kevin Borrup, DrPH, JD, MPA

 Gun buybacks are just one tool that we can use to keep firearms safely out of the hands of people who should not have them, including children.
 As a children’s hospital, we know that children as young as 8 years old, and even younger, think about killing themselves.
 The annual Capital Region Gun Buyback Program gives us another opportunity to speak directly to parents about the importance of keeping their firearms safely under their control.
 When at home, this means keeping your firearm unloaded and locked using a gun lock or gun safe.
 Recently, the National Shooting Sports Foundation, a national firearm industry trade group based in Connecticut partnered with the American Foundation for Suicide Prevention to help promote firearm safety and suicide prevention.
 Their materials encourage responsible firearm ownership by emphasizing safe storage.

-For more information about the linkage between safe storage and suicide prevention, go to:
+For more information about the linkage between safe storage and suicide prevention, read this article.

 Brendan T. Campbell, MD, MPH, FACS is the medical director of the pediatric trauma program at Connecticut Children’s and is a research scientist for Connecticut Children’s Injury Prevention Center.
 Dr. Campbell is also a member of the American College of Surgeons Committee on Trauma.